 I don't remember ever hearing her complain about anything.

-She ran a home on a tight budget and you would of thought they were very comfortable by the way they lived – she knew how to stretch a dollar.
+She ran a home on a tight budget, and you would have thought they were very comfortable by the way they lived – she knew how to stretch a dollar.

 Grandma stayed physically active and was always a go-getter from the time her feet hit the floor in the morning.